vlmaier/docker-react/README.md

 This repository was created in order to practice Docker deployment using a single container.
 I followed the Udemy course by Stephen Grider: [Docker and Kubernetes: The Complete Guide](https://www.udemy.com/docker-and-kubernetes-the-complete-guide).

 The application itself says 'Hello world!' when successfully deployed.

-It is deployed using Travis CI & Docker Hub.
+~~It is deployed using Travis CI & Docker Hub.~~
+> I am out of free credits.

+It' built with GitHub Actions.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).